evenstephenr/hydra-query/README.md

     inc: "nat,name,location,email,picture",
   },
   /**
-   * withCache will save a cached version of the data returned on every request to localStorage.
-When
+   * (optional) withCache will save a cached version of the data returned on every request to localStorage.
+   *
-   *  you have 'withCache' defined, it will optimistically render the data current in the cache, if there
+   * When you have 'withCache' defined, it will optimistically render the data current in the cache,
-   *  is data present, before refreshing when new data is returned from the request.
+   *  if there is data present, before refreshing when new data is returned from the request.
    * */
   withCache: "randomuser-demo",
   /**
-   * by default, useQuery uses the fetch API provided by most modern browsers.
+   * (optional) by default, useQuery uses the fetch API provided by most modern browsers.
 You can provide your own
    *  asynchronous fetch utility here instead.
    * */
   requestUtil: (url, options) => new Promise((resolve, reject) => { ... })